teks/squadron-commander/doc/design.md

 If needed, maybe implement user-configured pausing, regular pausing to emulate turns, or maybe timeouts, ie, 'run for 1 day.'

-The game won't resume running until all idle friendly ships are given orders, unless the user overrides.
+The game won't resume running until all ships controlled by the player have orders, unless the user overrides.

+### Processing 1 Tick of Time

+Each tick has several internal steps:
+1. Plan movement: Each unit plans picks its destination point for the tick.
+2. Movement: Each unit is moved to its new position.
+3. Combat: Any colocated hostile units engage in combat.
+4. Post-action:
+    * AI-controlled units are given new orders if needed.
+    * If a unit did not fight this turn, its shields recharge.
+    * Other cleanup or post-combat activity is performed.